 How do I remove old water rings from a wood table?

 Older water rings that have set into the finish can be more difficult to address.
-Gentle heat with a cloth and iron sometimes works for moisture trapped in the finish.
+Gentle heat with a cloth and an iron sometimes works to release moisture trapped in the finish.
 For rings that have penetrated deeper, a refinisher may need to lightly abrade and recoat the affected area.
 Avoid aggressive sanding or strong chemicals that can create noticeable patches.

 Are microfiber cloths safe to use on wood furniture?